tbnorth/stressland/stressland.md

  - GLEI-1 segment sheds × GLEI-1 200+ variables, PCA (US only)
  - GLEI-2 “5971” × GLEI-2 4 variables, SumRel, Euc. distance
  - SOLEC-2017 × GLAHF watersheds, Euc. distance
+ - NRRI has a table of **26** different combinations of mapped stress and cookie cutters, and it's not complete.